ejw-data/proj-food-inspections/README.md

 - [x] Since datasets are too large to store on github, create a script that downloads files to the data folder
 - [x] Create script that organizes the data into consistent features
 - [x] Create script that summarizes data for each restaurant as new features
+- [x] Reduce the number of queries needed to find Chicago businesses to stay within Geoapify API query limits
-- [\] Use the geoapify api to find additional business information - may need to determine method to remain within API query limits
+- [\] Use the geoapify api to find additional business information
 - [ ] Test classification models to determine key features for pass/fail inspection metric
 - [ ] Perform NLP model like a sentiment analysis to incorporate city complaint and website reviews as a feature in the model
 - [ ] Currently no Regression modeling plans have been made but re-evaluate this later in the project as well as Clustering applications